frank038/wlmonitorset/README.md

 ```

 # CREATE_CURVE
-In the folder create_curve is a program helper that let user to create a curve
+In the folder create_curve is a helper program that let user to create a curve
 to be used with wlmonitorset.
 Just compile it with the command: gcc main.c -lm -o create_curve
 and set some options, for example: ./create_curve -r 0.0:0.5:1.0 -g 0.0:0.5:1.0 -b 0.0:0.5:1.0 (in this case three values per colour channel; three flat curves - from 0.0 to 1.0 - will be implemented in the file data_array, that can be used by wlmonitorset if the case).
+The number of data per colour channel to pass as option must be 3 or 5 or 8.

 Greater precision than one decimal place serves no purpose